Applications are now closed for 25/26. Projects for the October 2026 intake will be advertised from September 2025.

 Are International students eligible to apply?

-Yes, international students are welcome to apply for to our DTP.
+Yes, international students are welcome to apply to our DTP.
 There is a limit to the number of international students we can accept onto our programme (up to 30% cap across our partnership per annum).

 Are EU applicants considered as home or international candidates?